-Today we are here to write about it, what is suicide and its origin and what all the religion of the world said about it and what famous psychologist & the researchers of the world describe the mental situation of the victim.
+Today we are here to write about it, what is suicide? where its origin comes? and what all the religion of the world said about it? and what famous psychologist & the researchers of the world describe the mental situation of the victim.

 An origin of word Suicide: